beatobongco/TIL/day_notes/2017-06-28_Learning_How_To_Learn.md

   * Talent is just exposure
   * Best learners aren't put off by failure
   * MIT Open courseware is incredible https://ocw.mit.edu/index.htm
+* **Focus on the process** not the product.
+Best effort for a short while, without focusing on the outcome.